 Currently, Namecheap is offering 11 Handshake top-level domains (TLDs).
 These are – .p, .pgp, .sox, .elite, .ill, .oh, .oo, .saas, .creator, .oot, .orb.
 The global leader aims to offer many more TLDs for hassle-free domain registration in the near future.

 How to access a Handshake Domain?

 As mentioned before, HNS is a pioneer in decentralizing the web for a more open Internet.
-Hence, most browsers are not equipped to navigate to a HNS domain.
+Hence, most browsers are not equipped to navigate to an HNS domain.
 But there are several ways to enable a browser or device to recognize and resolve these newer domains.
-There are 7 resolvers which can ensure that your regular browser can navigate to a HNS domain.
+There are 7 resolvers that can ensure that your regular browser can navigate to a HNS domain.
 These are: